pradok/events-scheduler/docs/tech-choices/database-selection.md

 ```

 **Pros:**

 - ✅ Mature, battle-tested
 - ✅ Active Record or Data Mapper patterns
 - ✅ Great for Java/C# developers

 **Cons:**

-- ❌ Heavier than alternatives
+- ❌ Heavier than Prisma
 - ❌ Decorator syntax not everyone's preference
-- ❌ TypeScript support not as good as Prisma/Drizzle
+- ❌ TypeScript support not as good as Prisma

 ### Recommendation: **Prisma for Phase 1**